what is Whole30?!

 It’s wide range of benefits include improvements in blood pressure, cholesterol, diabetes, asthma, allergies, infertility, migraines, depression, acid reflux, arthritis, ADD, IBS and Celiac just to name a few!

 Although I’ve eaten Paleo in the past, for some reason committing to a Whole30 completely terrified me!
 I steered WAY off course last year and am embarrassed to admit was not eating anywhere close to healthy throughout the holidays.
 I finally decided to take the plunge and start fresh in the new year I’m so glad I did!
-Here’s my pro and cons for the first 2 weeks:
+Here’s my pro and cons for my first Whole30:

 - Better Sleep – Trey is convinced that I’m part vampire since I’m usually exhausted all day and then WIDE.
 AWAKE. as soon as the sun goes down.
 Whenever I do finally drift off to sleep, I often wake up several times throughout the night.
 About 4-5 days into Whole30 I started to get sleepy around 9:30pm and managed to stay asleep a full 8 hours! (the last time I had this sleep schedule I was in the third grade, so this is a really big deal)